BACK TO BASICS Horse Care COURSE

 Module 8 – Purchasing a Horse

-This course will run for four consecutive Sundays, see diary for dates.
-Next course Sunday 7th January 2018.
+This course will run for four consecutive Sundays.
+See diary for dates.

-We offer lessons and pony rides to all levels of riders as well as a wide range of courses and activities.
-We currently fulfil a number of contracts with local authority funded units and schools during the week days for horse riding activities, offering a discounted rate for group lessons and can tailor make packages to meet individual needs.
+We offer lessons, horse care sessions and pony rides to all levels of riders as well as a wide range of courses and activities.
+We currently fulfill a number of contracts with local authority funded units and schools during the week days for horse riding activities.
+We can tailor make packages to meet individual needs, always focusing on what is the best approach for the children attending, based on what outcomes and goals we are looking to achieve.

 Changing lives through horses